 Families trying to cope with a changing reality

 The conflict in the south has aggravated already existing problems.
 Families have been weakened because both parents have to work outside the home now.
 Malnutrition and bad hygiene hamper infant growth and development.
 Child mortality is higher in the south than in the north.
 Additional problems occur when children become adolescents.
 Some parents lack the skills to talk to their children about important issues in their lives such as drugs and sexuality, while cultural taboos make it even more difficult to discuss these issues openly.

 Those schools that remain open often lack resources and therefore cannot provide good quality education.
 School achievement in the south lags behind the rest of the country, and there is a sharp drop in school attendance among adolescents because school is not considered relevant to job opportunities.
 Muslim families prefer religious schools and often do not want their children to attend government-run schools, while Buddhist families living in the south often make their children attend schools in other parts of the country, which has led to the separation of many families.

 : SOS Children’s Villages works with local agencies to support families so that they can stay together and take good care of their children.
 We ensure that children have access to essential nutritional and health services, and we support parents in protecting and caring for their children, for example by offering guidance on income-generating skills and parenting practices.

-: SOS Children's Villages offers special programmes for young adults.
+Support for young people: SOS Children's Villages offers special programmes for young adults.
 They can live together in a house while they attend vocational training or higher education.
-With the support of qualified counsellors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions
+With the support of qualified counsellors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.